 The user name is admin.
 The password is the one that you specified the first time that you logged in.
 The user name and password are case-sensitive.
+The BASIC Home page displays.

-- 5. Do one of the following for your router's WiFi networks: - Turn off the WiFi radio.
-Clear the Enable Wireless Router Radio check box.

-- Turn on the WiFi radio.
+- Select ADVANCED > Advanced Setup > Wireless Settings.
+The Wireless Settings page displays. - 5.
+Do one of the following for your router's WiFi networks: - Turn off the WiFi radio.
+Clear the Enable Wireless Router Radio check box. - Turn on the WiFi radio.
 Select the Enable Wireless Router Radio check box. - 6.
 Click the Apply button.
+Your settings are saved.